AVTIL Enterprise Ltd.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed M/s.
-DMP & Associates Practicing Company Secretaries to undertake theSecretarial Audit of the Company for the financial year 2014-15.
-The Report of theSecretarial Audit Report is annexed herewith as "Annexure C.
+DMP & Associates Practicing Company Secretaries to undertake theSecretarial Audit of the Company for the financial year 2018-19.
+The Report of theSecretarial Audit Report is annexed herewith as "Annexure B".

 EXTRACT OF ANNUAL RETURN